it-dept-cis/RABET-V-Pilot/docs/source/Activities/Testing_Rules_Determination.md

 ## Testing Rules Determination

 This activity takes the results from previous activities and builds a unique set of Testing Rules for each product.
-These Testing Rules stay valid as long as none of the previous activities - Architecture Review, Process Assessment, and Security Claims Validation - need to be redone.
+These Testing Rules stay valid as long as none of the previous activities - Architecture Review, Process Assessment, and Security Claims Validation - has changes.
 If any of those activities are performed during the current RABET-V Iteration, the Testing Rules Determination must be performed again.

 The Testing Rules are structured as a decision tree.
 A decision tree is a flowchart-like structure where each internal node is a “test” of a condition.
 Each branch represents an outcome of the test until a final node has been reached.
 The final node represents a decision.